opensearch-project/documentation-website/API_STYLE_GUIDE.md

 ## Basic elements for documentation

 The following sections describe the basic API documentation structure.
-Each section is discussed under its respective heading below.
-You can include only those elements appropriate to the API.
+Each section is discussed under its respective heading.
+Include only those elements appropriate to the API.

 Depending on where the documentation appears within a section or subsection, heading levels may be adjusted to fit with other content.